 As purple lightning electrified Kor’Thank, Holly flew into a technicolor vortex.
-The edges of her limbs frayed and wavered like ripples in a pond.
-For a terrifying instant, she thought she might unravel.
-Frightened whimpers bubbled from her lips, manifesting as little red circles bisected by a bar, just like the one in the Ghostbusters’ films series.
+The cyclone tore at her very being, causing the edges of her limbs to fray and waver.
+For a terrifying instant, she was afraid she might become undone.

 A harsh rumble sounded from below.
 She looked down and saw a light-formed oval, ringed by a circle of spinning rocks.
-The oval bulged up, then slowly began to split in half.
+The oval bulged and stretched, then slowly began to split in half.
 A muscled figure breached the dome, gripping the spinning rock-ring with a gnarled pair of hands.

-He flexed one last time and squirted out.
+He flexed mightily and squirted out.
 As he tumbled upward his outline blurred, matching Holly’s indistinct form.
-They spun in tandem, directly across from each other.
+They leveled out and spun in tandem, directly across from each other.

 [Hey!
 HEY!]
 Her mental yell spilled from her lips.
-Her words took form as a visible jumble of vibrating letters.
+The words took form as vibrating letters.

-He looked wildly around, then met her gaze.
+He looked wildly around and met her gaze.
 An azure beam shot from his forehead and lasered in on hers.
-She flinched back, expecting a jolt, but none came.
+Holly flinched, expecting a jolt, but none came.
 Unlike their surroundings, the beam stayed even and steady.